andrey-popov/PEC-tuples/data/README.md

 This directory contains the following data files:

- * `Summer15_25nsV6_MC_Uncertainty_AK4PFchs.txt` <br />
+ * `Fall15_25nsV2_MC_Uncertainty_AK4PFchs.txt` <br />
-   JEC total uncertainties taken from a tarball uploaded [here](https://twiki.cern.ch/twiki/bin/viewauth/CMS/JECDataMC?rev=98#Recommended_for_MC).
+   JEC total uncertainties taken from a tarball provided [here](https://twiki.cern.ch/twiki/bin/viewauth/CMS/JECDataMC?rev=111#Recommended_for_MC).
 The file is needed by the PAT MET tool to evaluate systematic uncertainties in MET corresponding to variations in jet energy scale.
  * `ecalscn1043093_Dec01.txt` <br />
    A copy of [this file](https://twiki.cern.ch/twiki/pub/CMS/MissingETOptionalFiltersRun2/ecalscn1043093_Dec01.txt.gz) (referenced from [this page](https://twiki.cern.ch/twiki/bin/viewauth/CMS/MissingETOptionalFiltersRun2?rev=70)).
 List of IDs of additional events flagged as “bad” because of a noisy supercluster in EE.